emilykasa/Capstone_Project/README.md

 Due to the high skew in the price distribution, the models performed significantly better on the low price data than on the entire dataset.
 The best model in the low price data results in an RMSE of 32, while the best performing model for the entire dataset results in an RMSE of ____________.

 The Random Forest Regressor performs the best on the low prices data.

+### Future Steps
+The main area this project falls short in is accuracy on high price data.
+The main features that are missing are square footage and number of bedrooms.
+Based on some quick research, a lot of the higher priced units are quite large and have many beds available.

+It would be interesting to see if photo data could contribute to the accuracy, since a lot of the listings that are a few thousand dollars a night tend to have extremely nice interior design.
+The dataset used for modelling in this project might not be capturing the general "niceness" of an apartment to the same degree that photo data would be able to.

+Overall, further data collection and feature engineering might be needed to accurately predict the top of the Airbnb market in NYC.